Innovative Noise and Restraint Barrier

 And, modifications have been made to the installation process on site as the operations team propose improvements that will reduce green estate maintenance once the barrier is fully installed.
 This not only protects the barrier foundations but will reduce future costs of upkeep, demonstrating a wholly collaborative approach.

-Once complete the barrier will also house steel crash doors to access emergency egress areas in the case of a breakdown, these exit areas will be lit by photo-voltaic motion powered solar lighting and clear signage and the residents will benefit from an estimated 37 decibel reduction in noise.
+Once complete the barrier will also house steel crash doors to access emergency egress areas in the case of a breakdown, these exit areas will be lit by photo-voltaic motion powered solar lighting and clear signage and the residents will benefit from a noticeable reduction in noise.

 The original budget was set at £7.5 million plus around £1 million for additional vehicle restraint system replacement but the innovative combined system is costing around £5 million which is an estimated saving of 40% or just under £3.5 million in efficiency.